Roundness properties of ultrametric spaces: Introduction

 \section{Introduction}

 The purpose of this paper is to study roundness properties of additive metrics with a particular focus on ultrametrics and leaf metrics.
 All preliminary material will be presented in Section \ref{s2}.
 Section \ref{s3} examines the precise relationship between strict $2$-negative type and isometric Euclidean embeddings in the context of finite metric spaces.
+A number of applications to discrete and distance geometry are then derived from this relationhsip.
 Section \ref{s4} examines the range of possible values of the generalized roundness of additive metric spaces.
 In the case of finite additive metrics that are not ultrametrics, this range is seen to be $(1, \infty)$.
 Examples of finite leaf metrics are given to show that all values in this range are in fact attained.
 The main results in Section \ref{s5} show that the following conditions are equivalent for a metric space $(X,d)$: \begin{enumerate} \item $X$ is ultrametric.

 \item $X$ has infinite roundness.

 \item $X$ has infinite generalized roundness.

 \item $X$ has strict $p$-negative type for all $p \geq 0$.